 The application managed to attract 300,000 clients in a single year.
 Overall, the consumer response was positive.

-Raman Bhatia, Head of Digital, UK, and Europe at HSBC, says that eventually, Connected Money app’s clients are more interested in the ability to get more information about their expenses.
+Raman Bhatia, Head of Digital, UK, and Europe at HSBC, says that eventually, the Connected Money app’s clients are more interested in the ability to get more information about their expenses.
 This is what helps them to experience the benefits of financial coaching.

 For example, you can categorize your expenses in the app and check on your account balance (after you have paid your bills).
 Moreover, you can get financial advice.